Valentinolucas/my-apigee-utils/README.md

 # my-apigee-utils
-This repo is to test and create playbooks using Ansible.
+Test and create playbooks using Ansible.
 The idea is to automate the use of the Apigee Managment API with playbooks.

 ### How to:
 1. Install Ansible in your machine (Ubuntu):